 Welcome to the media center of the 9/11 Memorial & Museum.
 Media professionals interested in our institution may use this section of the website to find timely information, arrange a visit, request permission to film, access background information, and download high-resolution images and video for use in news and travel media pieces.

-High-resolution photography and HD b-roll video of the Memorial plaza, the Museum, and noteworthy events at the site are available for download at www.911memorial.org/digitalassets.
-Request the password to the assets by emailing firstname.lastname@example.org.
+High-resolution photography and HD b-roll video of the Memorial plaza, the Museum, and noteworthy events at the site are available by request.
+Please email email@example.com.